 What We Loved

-If you’re someone whose work involves a lot of shingle cutting, then we suggest you purchase this specialized roofing hammer by Estwing.
+If you’re someone whose work involves a lot of shingle cutting, then I suggest you purchase this specialized roofing hammer by Estwing.
 It’s the best roofing hammer for cutting shingles.

 It’s built in such a way that makes cutting shingles very easy and efficient.
 This tool boasts a head that’s half-hatched and a triple wedge build.